I’ve heard it so many times. I’m only five foot nuffin and I’ll never be able to ride a motorbike.

 The few basic tips here might help out.

 If you’re vertically challenged you will be surprised to know that you have more options than you think and can eventually ride all but the tallest motorcycles.

-It’s not just rider height and motorcycle seat height that contribute to difficulty in managing motorcycles.
+It’s not just rider height and motorcycle seat or seat pad height that contribute to difficulty in managing motorcycles.
 There are other factors to consider, for example: